Local Offer from the Parent/Carer’s Point of View

 We have a team of Teaching Assistants who work alongside our young people and communicate with them on a daily basis.
 In addition, all young people have a tutor who is a regular point of contact for them as well as an advocate for them.

-Patchway Community College work alongside the Local Authority and external agencies such as the Educational Psychology Service, Inclusion Support Service, Family Intervention Support Service and the Youth Intervention Support Service who provide support and training to us.
+Patchway Community School work alongside the Local Authority and external agencies such as the Educational Psychology Service, Inclusion Support Service, Family Intervention Support Service and the Youth Intervention Support Service who provide support and training to us.

 All parents/carers have the opportunity to meet and discuss their young person’s needs on transfer into the college and at Parent/Teacher Evenings throughout the year.

-Responding to individual needs is at the heart of all classroom teaching at Patchway Community College and teachers have an array of strategies that can be used in a variety of learning contexts to ensure that every young person can access the curriculum fully and make progress.
+Responding to individual needs is at the heart of all classroom teaching at Patchway Community School and teachers have an array of strategies that can be used in a variety of learning contexts to ensure that every young person can access the curriculum fully and make progress.

 Staff training occurs on a frequent basis and SEN support is often at the forefront of our training and planning.
 There are a series of INSET days throughout the academic year as well as a weekly staff training session, bulletins and meetings.
 As an example, in the last year staff have had training on: support for young people with dyslexia, use of phonics, supporting young people with medical needs, examination access arrangements and supporting young people with social, emotional and behavioural difficulties.

-Patchway Community College has a passionate, approachable and experienced pastoral team led by Vaughan Edwards, Deputy Head.
+Patchway Community School has a passionate, approachable and experienced pastoral team led by Vaughan Edwards, Deputy Head.
 Each young person will be part of a tutor group and the relationship with their tutor is of key importance throughout their time at the college.
 The tutor sees their tutor group on a daily basis and is a first point of contact.
 In addition, each Year Group has a Head of House who oversees their social and emotional needs in addition to their learning and progress.
 The SENCO, Emily Bottell, is an additional support for young people in the college with special educational needs.
 We have two Learning Mentors in college who both have their own support base.
 They are both non-teaching staff who are available to support young people with social/emotional needs on a daily basis.

 Young people with special educational needs in the college are set challenging and meaningful targets in line with their peers.
 The effectiveness of our provision is assessed throughout the year in conjunction with formal assessment points.
 We closely monitor the levels of progress that young people are making in all areas of the curriculum.